grrob015/ncurses-battleship/README.md

 This project was meant to practice writing functions and using the ncurses library in the C programming language.

 <h2> Video demonstration of compiling and running </h2>
-TODO: add video of tetris in action if someone doesn't want to download + compile
+TODO: add video of battleship in action if someone doesn't want to download + compile